uo-ec607/lectures/08-regression/08-regression.md

 FWIW, we'd normally expect our standard errors to blow up with clustering.
 Here that effect appears to be outweighed by the increased precision brought on by additional fixed effects.
 Still, I wouldn't put too much thought into it.
 Our clustering probably doesn't make much sense and was just used to demonstrate the package syntax.

+#### Aside on standard errors

+We've now seen some of the different options that **fixest** has for specifying different error structures.
+In short, run your model and then use either the `se` or `cluster` arguments in `summary.fixest()` (or `broom::tidy()`) if you aren't happy with the default clustering choice.
+There are two additional points that I want to draw your attention to.

+First, if you're coming from another statistical language or package, adjusting the standard errors after the fact rather than in the original model call may seem slightly odd.
+But this behaviour is actually extremely powerful, because it allows us to analyse the effect of different error structures *on-the-fly* without having to rerun the entire model again. **fixest** is already the fastest game in town, but just think about the implied timesavings for really large models.^[To be clear, adjusting the standard errors via, say, `summary.fixest()` completes instantaneously.
+It's a testament to how well the package is put together and the [novel estimation method](https://wwwen.uni.lu/content/download/110162/1299525/file/2018_13) that Laurent (the package author) has derived.]

+Second, reconciling standard errors across different software is a much more complicated process than you may realise.
+There are a number of unresolved theoretical issues to consider --- especially when it comes to multiway clustering --- and package maintainers have to make a number of arbitrary decisions about the best way to account for these.
+(See [here](https://github.com/sgaure/lfe/issues/1#issuecomment-530643808) for a detailed discussion.)
+Luckily, Laurent has taken the time to write out a [detailed vignette](https://cran.r-project.org/web/packages/fixest/vignettes/standard_errors.html) about how to replicate standard errors from other methods and software packages (including Stata's **reghdfe**).^[If you want a deep dive into the theory with even more simulations, then [this paper](https://cran.r-project.org/web/packages/sandwich/vignettes/sandwich-CL.pdf) by the authors of the **sandwich** paper is another excellent resource.]

 ### Random effects